Beach couple

 Five Family-Friendly Sarasota County Beaches

-No family trip to Sarasota County is complete without spending some time on the sand.
-Whether you have toddlers or 'tweens in tow, there are local beaches great for kiddos of all ages (and their parents).
-Here are five family-friendly beaches worth a visit.
+No family trip to Sarasota County and her barrier islands is complete without spending some time on the sand.
+Whether you have toddlers or 'tweens in tow, there are local beaches that are great for kiddos of all ages (and the parents, of course).

 Siesta Beach

 Sarasota's Siesta Beach has gotten lots of national attention in the past few years, and for good reason.
-Named the best beach in America twice by Dr. Stephen P. Leatherman (aka Dr. Beach), and Best in the U.S. on the 2020 TripAdvisor Traveler's Choice Awards, it's got powdery, white, nearly pure quartz crystal sand that's soft on your feet and doesn’t get too hot even when temperatures are scorching.
-Lifeguards are present year-round, a concession stand and beach rentals are located on-site, and the public beach access has: hundreds of parking spots, a giant sandcastle playground, tennis courts and dozens of picnic/grilling areas surrounded by greenspace.
+Named the #1 Best in the U.S. on the 2025 TripAdvisor Traveler's Choice Awards, it's got powdery-white, nearly pure quartz crystal sand that's soft on your feet and doesn’t get too hot even when temperatures are scorching.
+Lifeguards are present year-round at the iconic colored stands, while a concession stand and beach amenities/rentals are located on-site at the beautifully built Sand Pavilion

 Lido Beach